syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 You can print a Word document by utilizing DocIO’s capability to convert the document into images and .NET framework’s [PrintDocument](https://msdn.microsoft.com/en-us/library/System.Drawing.Printing.PrintDocument(v=vs.110).aspx#) class

-Initially you have to rasterize the pages as images as shown below
+Initially you have to render the pages as images as shown below

 {% tabs %}